miman/forge-prj-plugin/README.md

 A JBoss Forge plugin to create Forge plugin projects

 This JBoss Forge plugin is used if you want to create a JBoss Forge plugin.
+It simplifies starting up to create new Forge plugins.

 It has 2 commands:
 * setup